beccajonas/test-sso-app-workOS/README.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

 Navigate to `localhost:5000`, `http://127.0.0.1:5000/` or `localhost:5001` depending on which port you launched the server, in your web browser.
-You should see a "Login" button.
-If you click this link, you'll be redirected to an HTTP `404` page because we haven't set up SSO yet!

 You can stop the local Flask server for now by entering `CTRL + c` on the command line.

 ## Testing the Integration

-10. Naviagte to the `python-flask-sso-example` directory.
+11. Naviagte to the `python-flask-sso-example` directory.
 Source the virtual environment we created earlier, if it isn't still activated from the steps above.
 Start the Flask server locally.

 ```bash
 $ cd ~/Desktop/python-flask-sso-example/